 “My name is Kailum Ijaz and I am a 2014 graduate from The Ohio State University where I majored in Philosophy, Classics, and Economics.
 Immediately after graduating, I worked for a company in Cleveland as a Business Development Coordinator.
 There, I was able to use the critical thinking skill I developed in Philosophy to understand client problems and develop creative best practices.
 My Philosophy education was key to this because it provided me with the training to approach issues from holistic, and high-level perspective which empowered me to find solutions more quickly.

-“After working for 9 months, I decided take a risk and do something I'd always wanted to do: I quit my job and dedicated a year of my life to service.
+"After working for 9 months, I decided take a risk and do something I'd always wanted to do: I quit my job and dedicated a year of my life to service.
 Thus, I began working as a full-time member of the Alumni Volunteer Program at my High School Alma Mater--St. Ignatius High School in Cleveland, Ohio.
-This past year, I have been running different outreach programs at the High School.
+For one year, I ran different outreach programs at the High School.
 From organizing logistics for the St. Joseph of Aramathea Pallbearer Society (an organization that provides free Pallbearer services for persons who pass away with no one to act as pallbearers), to running three after school programs for at risk inner city students in the area, to helping out with the St. Benedict Joseph Labre Ministry for the homeless (a ministry that provides food and friendships for the homeless in Cleveland).
 It has been a joy to give back to my community and reconnect with my Catholic Faith.
+Since the dedicated year of service ended, I have been working as a project manager at a software company in Cleveland.

 “I would give four pieces of advice to students: (i) Study what you love: as long as you work hard, have confidence, and are prepared, you'll be able to get a job. (ii) Develop relationships with your professors.
 This is one of the best parts of the college experiences.
 I developed wonderful relationships with Professor Rudavsky and Professor Shabel--I still keep in touch with them. (iii) Be willing to jump out into the unknown.
 It was hard for me to leave the salary and security of my job in order to do a full year of service, but it has been such a wonderful and formative decision. (iv) Never lose your love of learning.
 The world after college can be less exciting than you may have thought.
 Yet, from studying Philosophy, I've developed a love of learning that keeps me interested in everything.
 I still read Philosophy everyday (Alasdair MacIntyre, Charles Taylor, and Wittgenstein), and it has brought deep joy to my life.”

-"Since graduating from OSU’s undergraduate philosophy program in 2015, I have taken some much needed time off to pursue endeavors that were out of my reach as a full-time student.
-Most notably, I have used this time to travel both domestically and abroad in order to see what life is like outside of campus borders.
-However, I have not abandoned academia altogether.
+"After graduating from OSU’s undergraduate philosophy program in 2015, I took some much needed time off to pursue endeavors that were out of my reach as a full-time student.
+Most notably, I used this time to travel both domestically and abroad in order to see what life is like outside of campus borders.
+However, I have not abandoned academia.
 Shortly after graduating, I participated in OSU’s Center for Cognitive and Brain Science’s inaugural Undergraduate Summer Institute.
 I also spent a semester back at OSU as a guest in a few courses that I never had a chance to take while I was a student.
-Right now, I am in the midst of preparing to apply to graduate programs in philosophy this fall.
+And as of 2018, I am pursuing a Ph.D. in Philosophy at the University of Cincinnati.

 "I want to continue studying philosophy not only because I find it incredibly interesting; I have also found it to be remarkably useful.
 Philosophy has helped me become more effective at clearly communicating my own ideas to others.
 It has also made it easier for me to understand and critically engage with others’ views.
 More generally, studying philosophy has made me a better, more analytical thinker – and this is a reward that I have found to be immensely valuable in nearly all aspects of my life.
 From pondering the 'big questions' in life to overcoming the small ones, the skills that I learned through studying philosophy have helped me every step of the way."